antoyang/NAS-Benchmark/README.md

 In the data folder, you will find the data splits for Sport-8, MIT-67 and Flowers-102 in .csv files.

-You can download these datasets on the following sites :
+You can download these datasets on the following web sites :

 Sport-8 : http://vision.stanford.edu/lijiali/event_dataset/